 Besides the above two major ways, there are several cases of plagiarism, such as: the final content is a mix of content with proper citation and content with improper citation; content with improper or inaccurate citation of sources; content borrowed from a previous work of self, thereby rendering the new work‘unoriginal’.

 Plagiarism may be unintentional or accidental as well.
 This happens when one does not have the understanding of how to quote and cite source(s).
-The content may seem to be the outcome of a conscious attempt at plagiarising.
+Although, the content may seem to be the outcome of a conscious attempt at plagiarising.

 Readers may access web write-ups on plagiarism at theBowdoin CollegeandTurnitinwebsites.
 Additionally, an infographic at theiThenticatewebsite offers a detailed study with case-specific examples.
 The content available at the suggested sites would help consolidate the readers’ understanding about the topic at hand.